junchaoIU/LLM-generated-Text-Detection/README.md

 ¹ University of Macau, ² Peking University

 ## 📢 News
-* [2023.10.24] Our survey paper is now available on Arxiv:
+* [2023.10.24] Our survey paper is now available on Arxiv: *[A Survey on LLM-gernerated Text Detection: Necessity, Methods, and Future Directions](https://arxiv.org/abs/2310.14724)***.
 * [2023.10.07] : We start **Chinese LLM-generated Essay Detection** Project.
 * [2023.05.01] : We began to explore the topic of LLM-generated Text Detection.